Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Introduction

-In this paper, instead, we consider the case in which the external switching signal is a ``noise'' and thus arbitrary and unmodifiable by the user.
+In this paper, instead, we consider the case in which the switching signal is arbitrary and unmodifiable by the user.
 The input $u:\N\to \R^m$ is then the unique control input to be designed to achieve stability of~\eqref{eq:SwitchedSystemInputIntro}, \emph{uniformly} over the class of switching signals.
-This problem has been tackled in a closely related setting, namely for \emph{linear parameter-varying} (LPV) systems, which can be considered as a ``convexified'' version of systems as in~\eqref{eq:SwitchedSystemInputIntro}, for a general introduction see~\citep{BlaMia03}.
-Stabilization results in this framework have been provided in~\citep{BlaMia03,GoeHu06,BlaMia2008,HuBla10}, notably establishing that the use of \emph{linear} feedback controller is generally restrictive and thus proposing the design of \emph{piecewise linear} feedback controllers.
+This problem has been tackled in a closely related setting, namely for \emph{linear parameter-varying} (LPV) systems, which can be considered as a ``convexified'' version of~\eqref{eq:SwitchedSystemInputIntro}; for a general introduction see~\cite{BlaMia03}.
+Stabilization results in this framework have been provided in~\cite{BlaMia03,GoeHu06,BlaMia2008,HuBla10}, notably establishing that the use of \emph{linear} feedback controllers is generally restrictive and thus proposing the design of \emph{piecewise linear} feedback controllers.
 These results apply, under some hypothesis, also to the switched systems as in~\eqref{eq:SwitchedSystemInputIntro}.
-Indeed, the same stabilization problem has been studied, in a genuinely switched systems setting, in~\citep{HuShen17,LeeDull06,LeeKha09,DelRosAlv24} substantially confirming the results obtained in the LPV setting while leading to novel (nonlinear) feedback design techniques.
+Indeed, substantially confirming the results obtained in the LPV setting while leading to novel (nonlinear) feedback design techniques, the same stabilization problem has been studied, in a genuinely switched systems setting, in~\cite{HuShen17,LeeDull06,LeeKha09}.

-In this paper, we propose classes of controllers in feedback form in two different frameworks: firstly, considering feedback maps depending, at each time-instant $k\in \N$, only on the current system state $x(k)$ (\emph{mode-independent feedback}), and secondly considering control schemes depending on the current state $x(k)$ and on the current switching mode $\sigma(k)$ (\emph{mode-dependent feedback}).

-In both cases, we introduce and study notions of \emph{feedback stabilizability} for~\eqref{eq:SwitchedSystemInputIntro}.
-Since in the studied setting the switching signal $\sigma$ is arbitrary, we make use of a \emph{difference inclusion} representation of~\eqref{eq:SwitchedSystemInputIntro}, considering the (set-valued) system defined by

-This representation allows us to provide a complete characterization of the studied notions of stabilizability.
-We prove the following equivalence result, informally stated here: